Controversy and criticism of The X Factor (British TV series): Contestants

 Series 7 auditionee Shirlena Johnson was removed from the competition after the boot-camp stage over concerns about her mental health.
 In Johnson's first audition, she performed "Mercy" by Duffy, but she performed it so incoherently that the song became almost unrecognizable.
 The producers stated that they had had only received information about her mental health on 23 August, but Johnson's mother stated that they already knew about her medical history.
 A spokesperson for the show said "the welfare of contestants is of paramount importance, and for this reason, it has been agreed that Shirlena Johnson should not continue in the competition."

 Zimbabwean singer Gamu Nhengu progressed to the judges' houses stage under Cheryl's mentorship.
 Viewers expressed anger when Cheryl did not pick Nhengu for the live shows, despite a well received performance.
 Instead, Katie Waissel and Cher Lloyd were chosen, despite both being unable to finish their performances.
 Cheryl defended her decision as a "gut instinct" that she thought was best.
 Waissel's inclusion in the show was further surrounded by controversy as it was revealed that she already had a recording contract in the United States prior to auditioning.

 In series 8, contestant Ceri Rees was reportedly persuaded to return to the show by the producers.
 Several well-known celebrities condemned the show for broadcasting her audition.
 Mind, a charity that aids people with mental health issues, publicly condemned the decision with a spokesperson saying "We want people with mental health problems to participate, but need program-makers to be responsible".

-During the live shows, Frankie Cocozza was asked to leave the competition for boasting about using cocaine.
+During the live shows, Frankie Cocozza was asked to leave the competition before the sixth live show, for boasting about using cocaine.
 The rules of the series strictly prohibit drug use during the show.
+As a result Amelia Lily, who was eliminated in the first live show, was reinstated through a public vote on the sixth live show.

 Midway through the series, girl group Rhythmix were forced to change their name after an attempt by Cowell to trademark the name came to the attention of the music charity organisation Rhythmix.
 The charity's chief executive, Mark Davyd, wrote an open letter to Cowell telling him to "just change the name".
 Following public pressure from the charity, the group agreed to change their name to Little Mix, and later won the series.